UFC on FOX: Henderson vs Diaz: Predictions & Analysis

 A few statistical edges stand out.
 Proctor throws significantly more leather — a 1.5 sig. strike per minute gap.
 Nijem is far more active with takedowns, averaging 6.3 more per 15 minutes.
 Nijem has tighter striking defense, making opponents miss more often.

 The Pick: Ramsey Nijem over Joe Proctor.
-We're leaning Nijem here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Nijem at 81%.

 Daron Cruickshank vs Henry Martinez